mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.59.0/tutorials/tz-vs-eth/tz-vs-eth.md

     ];

-  // Then we prepare the internal operation we want to perform const operation = Tezos.transaction (Unit, s.rewardsLeft, beneficiary)
+  // Then we prepare the internal operation we want to perform const operation = Mavryk.transaction (Unit, s.rewardsLeft, beneficiary)

   // ...and return both the operations and the updated storage } with  (list [operation], newStorage)